 The Biggest Job Search Mistakes Job Applicants Make

-If you have been searching for a job for an extended period of time with no results, it doesn’t mean that you aren’t skilled or knowledgeable, but it may mean that you lack job search skills.
+If you have been searching for a job for an extended period with no results, it doesn’t mean you aren’t skilled or knowledgeable, but it may mean you lack job-search skills.

 Just one major mistake can eliminate your chances of being a potential candidate.
 Below, we will examine some of the biggest job search mistakes that job applicants make in their job search so that you can avoid them in the future.